Crips and Bloods: Made in America

-Crips and Bloods: Made in America is a 2008 documentary by Stacy Peralta that examines the rise of the Crips and Bloods, prominent gangs in America.
+Crips and Bloods: Made in America is a 2008 documentary by Stacy Peralta that examines the rise of the Crips and Bloods, prominent gangs in America who have been at war with each other.
 The documentary focuses on the external factors that caused African-American youth to turn to gangs and questions the political and law enforcement response to the rise of gang culture.

 Cast

 Bo Taylor: He is former Schoolyard Crip and the founder of Unity One, a privately funded organization dedicated to peacemaking and the transformation of gang members into productive citizens.

 Skipp, Nikko and Bow Wow: Former Bloods and Crips members that join together as a part of Unity One, working to help active gang members make a better living and make the transformation they need.

 Jim Brown: Pro Football Hall of Famer founded of the Amer-I-Can foundation.
 The mission of the foundation is to help provide life management skills and resources to at-risk youth and has been doing so for more than 20 years.

 Rock Johnson: Former original Compton Crip member and currently the National Chief of Staff of the Amer-I-Can foundation.
 He is also the founder of the I-Can Youth Foundation.

 Vicky D. Lindsey: Founder of Project Cry No More, a privately funded organization dedicated to providing therapy to mothers who have lost their children to gang violence.

 Minister Tony Muhammad: Wester Regional Minister for the Nation of Islam and founder of Peace Makers, a privately funded program dedicated to resolving gang conflict.